 - The NIH established the NIH Model Organism Sharing Policy to encourage sharing and dissemination of important research resources throughout the scientific community.

 - The Trans-NIH Mouse Initiatives provide an example of a model organism sharing program.

 - Many of the NIH Institutes and Centers (ICs) have resources for scientists who are working with animal models.
 The NIH Resources for Animal Models page describes some of their libraries, databases and other programs

 NIH will not make an award for research involving live vertebrate animals unless the applicant organization and all performance sites are operating in accordance with an approved Animal Welfare Assurance.
-OLAW provides Animal Welfare Assurance sample documents and a list of domestic and foreign Assured Institutions among its OLAW Fast Facts.
+OLAW provides Animal Welfare Assurance sample documents, lists of Domestic and Foreign Assured Institutions, and more resources on Obtaining an Assurance.